It’s 730am on the 7th of October and today I want to walk through my simple plan with you to get back into writing.

 Here’s the book I finally finished reading this morning:

-There were some awesome takeaways from this novel which I plan to incorporate when I start writing this new ‘novel’ that’s inside of me.
+There were some awesome takeaways from this novel that I plan to incorporate when I start writing this new ‘novel’ that’s inside of me.

 Having finished this I am also excited to reread: